boutros-uwaterloo/andrewboutros.github.io/_pages/00_about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an incoming Assistant Professor at the department of [Electrical and Computer Engineering](https://uwaterloo.ca/electrical-computer-engineering/) of the [University of Waterloo](https://en.wikipedia.org/wiki/University_of_Waterloo) starting in January 2025.
+I am an Assistant Professor of [Electrical and Computer Engineering](https://uwaterloo.ca/electrical-computer-engineering/) at the [University of Waterloo](https://uwaterloo.ca).
 My research focuses on building new reconfigurable computing architectures that are more efficient, easier and faster to program, and better suited for high-demand workloads at the edge and datacenters.
 This involves work on architecture and circuit modeling, computer-aided design tools, and application/hardware co-design.
 I am particularly interested in applications from the deep learning and datacenter networking domains.